lucka-me/MLP-android/README.md

 - [ ] Service Noification:
   - [ ] Current target
 - [x] `0.1.2` Document the code
+- [ ] Learn to release the application

 ## License
 This application is licensed under [MIT License](./LICENSE).